 Review by Chris G.

 When the Big Book, Alcoholics Anonymous, was being written there was an irritating atheist in the mix: Jim Burwell.

-This story is the subject of Roger C.’s book, A History of Agnostic Groups in AA.
+This story is the subject of Roger C.’s essay, A History of Agnostic Groups in AA.

 From the early beginnings of individual beliefs in opposition to the “god bit,” and particularly the western Christian culture from which it came, to the current situation of Intergroups delisting AA groups who find a non-God path to sobriety, Roger takes us along the story of what has happened — so far.

 The History opens with Excommunicated: the bare facts concerning the delisting of several Toronto groups in 2011 by the Greater Toronto Area Intergroup.